Bibliography

 chevron-rightSixth Assessment Report (AR6) of the IPCChashtag

 The IPCC is the Intergovernmental Panel on Climate Change.
-It is an organisation bringing together 195 UN member states whose objective is to regularly provide an impartial state of the art of the most advanced scientific knowledge on climate.
-It gathers thousands of volunteer experts worldwide to assess, analyse and synthesise the many scientific studies on the subject.
-The IPCC reports are at the heart of international climate negotiations.
+It is an organisation bringing together 195 UN member states whose objective is to regularly provide an unbiased assessment of the most advanced scientific knowledge on climate.
+It brings together thousands of volunteer experts worldwide to assess, analyse and synthesise the numerous scientific studies on the subject.
+IPCC reports are at the heart of international climate negotiations.

-Created in 1988 by the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP), the IPCC has published six rounds of reports on climate change at regular intervals.
+Created in 1988 by the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP), the IPCC has published six waves of reports on climate change at regular intervals.

 The sixth and most recent assessment report (AR6 or Sixth Assessment Report), finalised in 2023, is composed of three parts: